[Most articles can be downloaded; if you see no download form, write to us.]

 When Jesus suffered and died on the cross, He took with Him our sins so that they could be nailed to the cross and die with Him.
 We all know this.
 It’s basic catechism.
 So why are we so quick to put ourselves down and beat ourselves up for what we don’t like in us?
+Why do we find it so hard to forgive ourselves even after we’ve been to the Sacrament of Confession?
 When Jesus died, so did the Father’s condemnation of those who want to live with Him in heaven eternally.

 Think about it.

 If Jesus took all our judgment upon Himself, then who can condemn us any further?
 Jesus died long before we came along.
 And Jesus rose from the dead long before we came into this world.
 Once we have been baptized in the Lord, condemnation is a thing of our past — our long ago past.

 How then, can we condemn?
 How can we condemn anyone whom Jesus loves?
 There is no one He does not love.
 Including and especially ourselves!
 Jesus went to court for us.
 He stood in front of the Father and heard all of the judgments against us — Jesus knew long before we were born all the sins we would commit.
 As He watched the hammer drop, He knew: “You are being crucified for this.”